Asymptotics of Jack characters: Preliminaries: Various functionals of Young diagrams

-\end{lemma} \begin{proof} We start with the proof of part \ref{item:isotropic-and-anisotropic-first}.
-Our ultimate goal is to prove that $\Rfunct_n$ can be expressed as a polynomial $F(\Sfunct_2,\Sfunct_3,\dots)$ for some multivariate polynomial $F$ and to investigate the latter.
+\end{proposition} \begin{proof} In the light of \cref{prop:generate-the-same} it is enough to show that $\Sfunct_2,\Sfunct_3,\dots$ and $\Rfunct_2,\Rfunct_3,\dots$ generate the same filtered algebra with the usual choice of the degrees of the generators \eqref{eq:filtration2} and \eqref{eq:filtration3}.
+More specifically, we will show that for each $n\geq 2$: \begin{itemize} \item $\Rfunct_n$ can be expressed as a polynomial $F(\Sfunct_2,\dots,\Sfunct_n)$ for some multivariate polynomial $F(x_2,\dots,x_n)$, \item $\Sfunct_n$ can be expressed as a polynomial $G(\Rfunct_2,\dots,\Rfunct_n)$ for some multivariate polynomial $G(x_2,\dots,x_n)$, \end{itemize} and that $F$ and $G$ are homogeneous polynomials of degree $n$, where the degrees of the variables are specified by $\degg x_i=i$.
 In order to do this we shall study the relationship between the anisotropic Stanley polynomials (\cref{subsec:stanley-polynomials}) and their isotropic counterparts (\cref{sec:anisotropic-isotropic}).

+In the following we concentrate on the problem of finding the polynomial $F$.
 Each anisotropic Stanley polynomial determines uniquely the corresponding function on the set $\AllYoung$ of Young diagrams.
-In other words, the map which to a function from $\Stanley$ associates the corresponding anisotropic Stanley polynomial (see \cref{def:stanley-polynomial}) is an injective algebra homomorphism.
-Therefore our ultimate goal can be reformulated as expressing \emph{the anisotropic Stanley polynomial for $\Rfunct_n$} as a polynomial $F$ in terms of \emph{the anisotropic Stanley polynomial for $\Sfunct_2$}, \emph{the anisotropic Stanley polynomial for $\Sfunct_3$},\dots.
+Therefore our problem can be reformulated as expressing \emph{the anisotropic Stanley polynomial for $\Rfunct_n$} as a polynomial (which is equal to our wanted polynomial $F$) in terms of \emph{the anisotropic Stanley polynomial for $\Sfunct_2$}, \emph{the anisotropic Stanley polynomial for $\Sfunct_3$},\dots.

-\cref{lem:stanley-polunomial-isotropic-and-anisotropic-the-same} shows equality between the anisotropic Stanley polynomial for $\Rfunct_n$ (respectively, $\Sfunct_n$) and the isotropic Stanley polynomial for $\lambda\mapsto R_n^{\lambda}$ (respectively, for $\lambda\mapsto S_n^{\lambda}$).
-For this reason our ultimate goal is equivalent to proving the existence of a multivariate polynomial $F$ with the property that
+\cref{eq:R-is-for-Ranley} (respectively, \cref{eq:S-is-for-Stanley}) shows equality between the anisotropic Stanley polynomial for $\Rfunct_n$ (respectively, $\Sfunct_n$) and the isotropic Stanley polynomial for $R_n$ (respectively, for $S_n$).
+Since Stanley polynomial for a given function on $\AllYoung$ (if exists) is unique, our goal is equivalent to proving the existence of a multivariate polynomial $F$ with the property that